-#2 Check the Deadline
+2 Check the Deadline

   SVP typically makes two grants annually in two of the three focus areas mentioned above.
-Our 2017 grants will be focus on kindergarten readiness and the environment.
+Our 2018 grants will be focus on K-12 Education and kindergarten readiness.
 Our deadlines are as follows:

   - K-12 Education: November 9, 2017 at 5 PM – Deadline has passed